Table of Contents

 Essential features

-- Organizing pneumonia pattern is one of the most commonly seen lung lesions in a variety of diseases, such as infections and systemic diseases
+- Organizing pneumonia is one of the most commonly seen lung lesions and is associated with a variety of diseases, such as infections and systemic diseases

-- Cryptogenic organizing pneumonia is a relatively rare disease; however, physicians need to consider this entity as one of the differential diagnoses because its clinical and radiological manifestations are often varied and nonspecific
+- Cryptogenic organizing pneumonia is a relatively rare disease but often needs to be considered, since its clinical and radiological manifestations are often varied and nonspecific

 Terminology

-- Broad term "organizing pneumonia" can refer to clinicopathological diagnosis (cryptogenic organizing pneumonia and secondary organizing pneumonia), histological pattern (organizing pneumonia pattern) or microscopic findings (e.g. Masson body)
+- Can be either clinicopathological diagnosis (cryptogenic organizing pneumonia and secondary organizing pneumonia), histological pattern (organizing pneumonia pattern), or microscopic findings (e.g., Masson body)

 ICD coding